-1t\$.--4.\$--1t1

-,p

-The ed editor is easy to learn and easy to use.
+''' 1t$ .-4,$-1t1 .p The ed editor is easy to learn and easy to use.
 It was designed to enable the user to get his work done with the least possible amount of interference from the editor.
 This is evident in the lack of prompts and the curt error messages.
 The ed editor operates in two modes: command mode and texct entry mode.
+In command mode, the edytor interprets '''

+The ed editor is easy to learn and easy to use.

-In command mode, the edytor interprets your unput as a command.
-In text entry mode, ed adds This example copied the first line and moved it to the end of the file.
+This example copied the first line and moved it to the end of the file.
 Then, the four lines before the new last line were copied and moved after the first line of the file, producing the text shown above.